-Homeowners interested in keeping their home and air healthy and clean should also care for their condensate drain pans.
+Southern California homeowners who want to keep their home and air healthy and clean should also care for their condensate drain pans.

 This secondary condensate drain pan also has its own drain line.
 It is connected directly from the pan to an external location, usually traveling out the window.
 It is highly visible.
 Homeowners should notice when the central air system reverts to this water removal method.
 It means that the standard method has been compromised.
 An HVAC specialist should be called in order to make timely repairs.

-Unfortunately, the condensate drain pan can fail.
+Unfortunately, there are times when the condensate drain pan can fail.

 In the past, condensate drain pans were built of metal.
 Then, HVAC specialists discovered that water created rust that ate at the metal creating holes and leaks.
 Since then, condensate drain pans have been made of plastic.

-These plastic condensate drain pans are durable, lasting between five to 10 years.
+The newer, plastic condensate drain pans are durable, lasting between five to 10 years.
 However, they are a part of the evaporator coil system and cannot be replaced independently.

-A clogged condensate line, a cracked condensate drain pan or a soggy furnace can lead to many unwanted issues.
+A clogged condensate line, a cracked condensate drain pan, or a soggy furnace can lead to many unwanted issues.
 This includes: